shima-oruji-chem/ML-Course/Proposal/proposal.md

 # Related Work
 This problem has been extensively studied in the literature.
 However, none of the existing works has done a comprehensive evaluation on different classifiers.
 This is a short list of references: [reference \#1](https://www.hindawi.com/journals/jhe/2022/1684017/), [reference \#2](https://www.sciencedirect.com/science/article/pii/S1877050920300557).
 We will write a comprehensive related work in our final report.

+# Revisions According to the Feedback
+Based on the discussion we had with Professor Jamshidi and to address his comments, we add the following two items to the scope of the project:

+* In addition to the current dataset, we will try to find additional datasets and evaluate the performance of the trained models with them.
+This can indicate the performance dependency of the studied models on the new datasets.
+* We will design a website which can be used by users to directly interact with the trained models for seeing the diabetes prediction of a given input.
+The website will use an API to do the predictions.
+We will release the API publicly so that interested folks can connect their applications (e.g., mobile apps) to it or interact with the models programatically.